What Is Sonos and How Do Sonos Speakers Work?

 Read our Sonos S2 App User Guide >>

-How to connect To A Sonos Speaker
+How to Connect to a Sonos Speaker

 The Sonos app takes you through the setup step-by-step and will ask you to connect wirelessly to your WiFi and enter your WiFi password.
 This is similar to how any other device in your home would connect like a laptop or mobile phone.